Mark Lawson: Career

 In addition to his work in print journalism and the broadcast media, Lawson has written five books, both fiction and non-fiction.
 His first, Bloody Margaret (1991), is a collection of novellas on late 20th-century politics in the UK, including an eponymous satire concerning Margaret Thatcher.
 This was followed by The Battle for Room Service (1993), a travelogue of people, politics and culture encountered by Lawson as a journalist.
 His 1995 book Idlewild is an alternative history novel in which both John F. Kennedy and Marilyn Monroe survived the 1960s.
 Going Out Live (2001) focused on contemporary celebrity culture and the media, and Enough is Enough (2005) is a satire set in the government of Harold Wilson during the late 1960s.
 Lawson chaired the judges for the 2011 Hippocrates Prize for Poetry and Medicine.

 In 2006, Lawson witnessed, and reported to the BBC, a sexual assault on a BBC staff member by Jimmy Savile, later found to have been a prolific sex offender.
 This was recorded in the Dame Janet Smith Review report of 2016.
 In 2022, Lawson wrote about this encounter and his personal experience of Savile in British society.

 Lawson's connection with Front Row ended in March 2014 for "personal reasons" in a joint agreement with the BBC.
 An internal report completed in January investigated claims of bullying within the BBC Radio Arts, which produces Front Row, and identified one producer and presenter as responsible.
 The Daily Telegraph reported on 5 March that Lawson was the presenter involved and he had been accused of "browbeating junior staff" who are often young freelancers.
 Lawson denied bullying.
 In his 2016 novel The Allegations, a lecturer at a fictional English university faces disciplinary action and dismissal for "B&H" (bullying and harassment).
 Dr Tom Pimm is accused of sighing during departmental meetings, "divisive social invitations" and "visual Insubordination (sic) towards senior management".
 Pimm attends a hearing during which he is told that "if someone felt you were being insensitive then, to all intents and purposes, you were".
 In the book's afterword, Lawson writes It is the case that during a long, generally privileged and happy career in the media, I suffered one devastating experience of institutional group-think, baffling and contradictory management, false accusation and surreally sub-legal process; and have personal knowledge of the damage to reputation, employability and health that can result from such an ordeal.

-He was elected a Fellow of the Royal Society of Literature in 2015.
+Lawson was elected a Fellow of the Royal Society of Literature in 2015.

+Personal life

-Lawson supports Northampton Town FC and frequently goes to games, both at Sixfields Stadium and away.
+Lawson has been a supporter of Leeds United FC from childhood, but also follows Northampton Town FC and frequently goes to games, both at Sixfields Stadium and away.
 He lives near Towcester in Northamptonshire.